Agave parryi Engelm.

 Toxicity of Agave parryi

-A. parryi is not toxic to humans, but it may be mildly poisonous to children and pets.
+A. parryi is not toxic to humans but may be mildly poisonous to children and pets.

 Subspecies, Varieties, and Cultivars of Agave parryi